Chinese yuan's diplomatic charge covers commercial retreat

 “It’s a big step for the RMB’s internationalisation if the currency is included (in the IMF basket),” said an executive at a Chinese multinational in Hong Kong, who said he expects the move would make his foreign counterparties more willing to settle transactions in yuan.

-So far this year, however, the willingness of foreigners to hold offshore yuan (CNH) has flagged as China cuts interest rates and the United States prepares to raise them.
+So far this year, however, the willingness of foreigners to hold offshore yuan (CNH) has flagged as China cut interest rates and the United States prepared to raise them, causing the yuan to slide over 2 percent to 6.3 per dollar.

 Under depreciation pressure from the market, CNH interest rates have risen above onshore rates, overseas yuan deposits have fallen, and issuance of offshore yuan bonds has slowed.